HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/limitations.md

-# Limitations of End-User Search with Opensearch
+# Limitations of Search V2

-Take note of the following limitations when using HCL End-user Search with OpenSearch:
+Take note of the following limitations when using Search V2:

 ## Pagination